 There is no exact answer for all.
 The most suitable approach for training ROI measurement will depend on each particular course, its time frame, and its budget.
 In particular,

-- If your training is easily quantifiable with tangible benefits, the training ROI calculator can be the most applicable.
+- If your training is easily quantifiable and has tangible benefits, the training ROI calculator can be the most applicable.

 - When it’s harder to quantify the work, such as managerial training, supervisor assessments are the better approach.